aragon/osx/packages/contracts/README.md

 # Performance optimizations

+Tests using `yarn test` will, by default run in parallel.
+See the [hardhat docs](https://hardhat.org/hardhat-runner/docs/guides/test-contracts#running-tests-in-parallel) for more information about parallelized testing.
+If you want to run the tests sequentially, use `yarn test:sequential`.
+Parallel tests may require increasing the timeout, you can set this in the `mocha` settings of the [hardhat config file](./hardhat.config.ts).

 For faster runs of your tests and scripts, consider skipping ts-node's type checking by setting the environment variable `TS_NODE_TRANSPILE_ONLY` to `1` in hardhat's environment.
 For more details see [the documentation](https://hardhat.org/guides/typescript.html#performance-optimizations).

 # Releases